LogoLogo

 • Git provider configuration: Enter the configuration, e.g., default

 • By default, the option Use this configuration for all git operations is enabled.
-If you disable this setting, you will be able to select which configuration you want to use while configuring a Scaffolder block in a Workflow.
+This option will limit you to only using this configuration while configuring a Scaffolder block in a Workflow.
+If your configuration lacks access to the target organization in your Scaffolder, the Workflow run will fail.

 • Git URL: Enter the git URL where your template lives, e.g. https://github.com/cortexapps/cookiecutter-employee